-Wanting to have nice things is understandable, but you can't win if you try to "keep up with the Joneses."
-There will always be people that have more than you.
+Wanting to have nice things is understandable, ByItsayingctodaywinsteadoftwaitingctoptopowiewthou are gonteibuting herewandlwakingeadoottopen of herephyde interest (interest that is earned on interest). than you.
 Remember, you are not what you buy, and you do not need to have expensive material things to have a good life.
 Of course, there are very few people in life who spend their money solely on necessities.
 There is nothing inherently wrong with spending some money on such things as vacations, dining out, and designer clothing - the key is to be conscious of your financial situation.
 Don't spend \$500 on shoes if you need the money to pay the rent.
 If you cannot afford to purchase something now with cash, instead of putting it on your credit card, start saving.
 You may have to wait a few months, but you won't have to worry about paying off your credit card debt, unlike many of the Joneses who appear to have it all.